 Where to eat: Little Fish Coffee Poipu

 And if the seals aren’t there, don’t worry.
 Poipu Beach is one of the safest beaches in Kauai, with a lifeguard present seven days a week.
-So, take a dip in the beautiful pacific before heading off to the next attraction.
+Take a dip in the beautiful Pacific before heading off to the next attraction.

 Something to keep in mind for a relaxing evening activity is that Poipu Beach offers some of the best sunsets in Kauai.

-Where to eat: Brennecke’s Beach Broiler
+Where to Eat: Brennecke’s Beach Broiler

 After a fun-filled morning relaxing on the beach, head over to Brennecke’s Beach Broiler.
 The service is friendly, and the delicious food always pairs well with Brennecke’s World Famous Mai Tai.

-What to do: Tee off at Kiahuna Golf Club
+What to Do: Tee Off at Kiahuna Golf Club

 After you’re sufficiently fueled up, burn some of those calories on the Kiahuna Golf Club.
 Considered a challenging course, it is decorated with ancient remnants of an authentic Hawaiian village by architect Robert Trent Jones Jr.

-Where to eat: Keoki’s Paradise
+Where to Eat: Keoki’s Paradise

-What to do: ʻAuliʻi Lūʻau Oceanfront Luau
+What to Do: ʻAuliʻI LūʻAU Oceanfront Luau

 If you’re looking for dinner and a show or just want an authentic cultural Hawaiian experience, witness the ʻAuliʻi Lūʻau, the only oceanfront luau in Kauai.

 Witness captivating hula dancers, award-winning Urahutia, and breath-baiting Aulii fire-knife dancers as they perform Polynesian arts to the beat of the pahu drums.
 This will be a highlight of your 7-day itinerary.

-Day 2: Lihue Region
+Day 2 Kauai Itinerary: Lihue Region

-Where to eat: Rainbeau Jo’s
+Where to Eat: Rainbeau Jo’s

-What to do: Jack Harter Helicopter Ride
+What to Do: Jack Harter Helicopter Ride

-Their unique doors-off experience lets you feel the ocean breeze and closer to the natural splendor around you.
+Their unique doors-off experience lets you feel the ocean breeze and closer to the natural splendour around you.
 If you’re going to take up this unbelievable experience, make sure you wear the right clothing items and accessories.

-Where to eat: Rob’s Good Times Grill
+Where to Eat: Rob’s Good Times Grill

-Rob’s Good Times Grill is a fun Hawaiian-American pub, this vivacious eatery is just as entertaining as the food is tasty.
-While you wait for your meal, step-up for some karaoke, take a spin on the dance floor or enjoy the live music.
+Rob’s Good Times Grill is a fun Hawaiian-American pub.
+This vibrant eatery is just as entertaining as the food is tasty.
+While you wait for your meal, step up for some karaoke, take a spin on the dance floor or enjoy the live music.
 This location is also great for trying out some local beers and catching up on sporting events.

-What to do: Kauai Museum
+What to Do: Kauai Museum

 Take a break from the blissful outdoors and step back in time when you enter the Kauai Museum.
 You won’t get a more cohesive and in-depth look into the cultural history of Kauai than in this building.
 Its extensive collection includes textiles, works of art, photographs, and other cultural artifacts that tell the story of the people of Kaua’i and Ni’ihau.

-Where to eat: Smiley’s Local Grinds
+Where to Eat: Smiley’s Local Grinds

 If you’re looking for impeccable food that is moderately priced with great portion sizes, head over to Smiley’s Local Grinds.